U S Department of Treasury : Acting Assistant Secretary Diana Furchtgott-Roth Economy Statement for the Treasury Borrowing Advisory Committee of the Securities Industry and Financial Markets Association

 Over the first three quarters of 2018, the U.S. economy grew at an annualized rate of 3.2 percent, the fastest pace for the first three quarters of a year since 2005.
 Initial data for the fourth quarter indicate the economy continued to perform well, although slowing global growth and the housing sector could present headwinds.
-Private forecasters in the Blue Chip Economic Indicators monthly survey now estimate that real GDP growth slowed to 2.7 percent in the fourth quarter, and will slow further to 2.2 percent in the first quarter of 2019.
+Private forecasters now estimate that real GDP growth slowed to around 2.7 percent in the fourth quarter, and will slow further to 2.2 percent in the first quarter of 2019.

 Strong private consumption, robust business investment, and a solid build in private inventory were the main drivers of healthy economic performance experienced in the first three quarters of 2018, followed by a positive contribution from government spending.
 For the first time since 2010, residential investment declined in the first three quarters of the year.
 Real net exports also subtracted from growth, though the latter partly reflected strong domestic demand for imports in the U.S., a reflection of higher growth in the U.S. relative to trading partners.